paytonyau/BestCutPoints/README.md

 # BestSurvCutPoints
-### Finding the optimal numbers and locations of cutpoints for survival analysis
+### Finding the optimal number and locations of cutpoints for survival analysis

 Finding the optimal numbers and locations of cutpoints for survival analysis is a statistical technique used in medical research and other related fields to categorize a continuous variable into groups or intervals.
 The aim is to find the optimal number and location of cutpoints that provide the best discrimination between the risk of an event (such as death or disease) and non-occurrence of an event.
 The optimal number and location of cutpoints can be determined using various statistical methods, such as likelihood ratio tests, log-rank tests, or areas under the receiver operating characteristic (ROC) curve.
 To determine the optimal number of cutpoints, researchers can use methods such as the Akaike information criterion (AIC) or cross-validation.
 To determine the optimal location of cutpoints, researchers can use genetic algorithms or other optimization techniques.
 The optimal number and location of cutpoints can help researchers better understand the relationship between the continuous variable and the event of interest, leading to improved decision-making and clinical outcomes.

 ----------------------------
-(1) `findcutnum` - find **the optimal number of cut-off points** for a continuous risk factor.
+(A1) `findcutnum` - find **the optimal number of cut-off points** for a continuous risk factor.
 It minimizes the akaike information criterion (AIC) and handle both survival and binary outcome

 **findcutnum (factor,outcome,datatype,nmin=20,segment=100)**